Welcome to the Stoneybrook North Community!

 To re-program your gate remote, please send us an email at [email protected] with your property information, including resident name, property address, and neighborhood name, along with a photo of the back of the gate remote, if possible, or the gate remote’s device number (ex: TR# XXXXX).
 If the gate remote still doesn’t respond after reprogramming the device, the remote will need to be replaced.

 - How do I purchase a replacement gate remote?

-Residents can purchase a replacement gate remote for $30.00 by placing an order with the CDD.
-To place an order, please send us an email at ldann with your property information, including resident name, property address, and neighborhood name.
+Residents can purchase a replacement gate remote for $40.00 by placing an order with the CDD.
+To place an order, please send us an email to [email protected] with your property information, including resident name, property address, and neighborhood name.

 - There's a streetlight in my community that appears to be malfunctioning.
 Who do I contact?

 All Streetleaf poles are equipped with QR codes, making it easy for you to report an outage to the Streetleaf team.